TorchLean

 • IBP/CROWN passes are executable (compute boxes/affine forms).

-• Many demos run on an executable float backend (IEEE32Exec by default).
+• Many examples run on an executable float backend (IEEE32Exec by default).

 This tier is excellent for debugging and for checkable artifacts, but execution alone does not establish why a bound is sound.